itisdaa/fabify/README.md

 Long awaited feature is here, now users could suggest for 3D printers (CNC AM).
 Currently, only FDM is supported though in future version more additive manufacturing processes would be included.
 Version 0.0.3 would soon also have a guide to navigate the UI of P3.

+## Fabify (P3) v0.0.4

+P3 is now Fabify, digital fabrication workflow

 # Contribute and Feedback

-You can also contribute to the developement of P3 either by algorithms for filter and suggestions, client and/or cloud side GCode generator and Guide for Building the additive manufacturing services.
+You can also contribute to the developement of fabify either by algorithms for filter and suggestions, client and/or cloud side GCode generator and Guide for Building the additive manufacturing services.
-Futher, you give feedback and suggest features by emailing us [hello@designalgorithmanalysis.com](mailto:hello@designalgorithmanalysis.com)